fishcus/KAP-manual/en/operation/upgrade/upgrade_script_ke.en.md

 ### Data Backup

-For maximum data security, we recommend backing up metadata before upgrade.
-For major version upgrades, it is recommended to back up the cube data as well if resource permits.
+For maximum data security, backing up metadata before upgrade is necessary.
+For major version upgrades, backing up the cube data is also highly recommended.

 - Backup metadata